-Recognize this and you recognize that no one has the right to tell you how to live or lord it over your innermost heart.
+Recognize this and you recognize that no one has the right to lord it over your innermost heart.
 No one else can give you the final answers to what this life is all about.
 Recognize this and you recognize the full implications of your choice to be cold-heartedly cruel or not.

 Kindness is dangerous, make no mistake about it.